wangeditor-team/wangeditor-usage-doc-en/docs/pages/07-upload images/04-custom upload parameters.md

-# Custom upload parameters
+# Custom Upload Parameters

-Some parameters can be customized when uploading pictures, such as `token` which used to pass verification.
+Some parameters can be customized when uploading images, such as `token` which used to pass verification.
 These parameters will be added to `formData`, then the whole will be uploaded to the server.

 ```javascript
 editor.config.uploadImgParams = {